 We can also gather more data with DeviceNet analyzer tools or multimeter, like shield voltage, voltage differential between recessive and dominant, and so on.
 Somewhere in all this data, we can find our answer.

-To know about Profinet, you can read the Visaya Article on the difference between Profibus and Profinet
+To know about Profinet, you can read our article on the difference between PROFIBUS and PROFINET

 Using PROFINET with DeviceNet